You’re only as good as the tools you have.

 If you’re looking for some particularly quirky images, I highly recommend Gratisography.
 Maybe you can find a use for this image?

-Video is huge right now, and for many people, being able to follow along with a tutorial is the best way to learn.
+Video content is huge right now, and for many people, being able to follow along with a tutorial is the best way to learn.

 You might not know whether video content is the right approach for your students, so it can be a gamble paying for expensive video editing suites.
 If video doesn’t work, you just wasted a bunch of money.